mtnmunuklu/davudpasha-api-client-go/README.md

 ## Contributing

-Contributions to Alterix are welcome and encouraged!
+Contributions are welcome and encouraged!
 Please read the [contribution guidelines](CONTRIBUTING.md) before making any contributions to the project.

 ## License